-Find out how perfecting the net lift and kill can elevate your game and help you surprise your opponent.
+Find out how perfecting the net shot and kill can elevate your badminton game and help you surprise your opponent.

 Being good at the net has a lot of advantages, not only in singles but also in doubles and mixed doubles.
 If you can master the net shots like lift and kill, then you can easily dominate the forecourt.

 To have good play you do not necessarily need power as much as you need finesse and a soft hand.
 Here a good and flexible wrist action can make a big difference.

 A lift is basically a stroke that is played from the forecourt.
 It is a clearing stroke and is used when the shuttle comes in a downward direction into your court.
 If someone plays a drop, a smash or a keep at the net, then the lift is played.

 Since the net lift is used so often, it is important that you learn how to play it correctly.

 It is not so much power as much as accuracy and consistency that is needed when playing the lift.

 Lifts are a very game to bring a balance in the game and to neutralise the opponent’s advantage.

 All you need to know about net lifts are in this video: